Two common water treatment systems for homes are whole house water filters and water softeners.

 It’s easy to confuse these systems as being the same, when in fact they both offer very different results, and can’t be used interchangeably.

 In this guide, we’ve shared everything you need to know about water softeners vs water filters.

 - Water softeners use ion exchange to soften water (remove hard water minerals), while whole house water filters use filtration to remove contaminants like chlorine and heavy metals.

 - You need a water softener if you have limescale, skin and hair irritation, and white spotting on your dishware.

 - You need a drinking water filtration system if your water tastes like chemicals or has a metallic taste, or if a water test reveals trace amounts of dangerous contaminants like lead.

 Table of Contents

-There are two common types of water softeners available: salt-based water softeners and salt-free water softeners.
+There are two common types of water softeners available: salt-based softeners and salt-free softeners (otherwise known as water conditioners).

-Salt-free softener systems use a special media to perform template-assisted crystallization (TAC), in which hardness minerals are crystallized, preventing them from sticking to surfaces in the form of scale.
+- Salt-free softener systems (salt-free water conditioner units) use scale-control media technology called template-assisted crystallization (TAC), in which hardness minerals are crystallized, preventing them from sticking to surfaces in the form of scale.